Choscura/TheExpletiveProject/README.md

 I haven't registered this as a business, and won't until there's more than me working on it, or until I have income to report from it.

-So far, there are people who have committed to being users, but there is nothing for them to use.
+So far, there are people who have committed to being users (some customers, some sellers, some evangelists), but there is nothing for them to use.

 If you do something that makes the company, the split is 50% gets held by the company, and the rest of the profit is divided among each employee.
-The 50% taken by the company is the operating capital
+The 50% taken by the company is the operating capital.

 #Philosophies